 1. Create a quiz with questions in Examview Test Generator v.
 6.2.1 or another question generator able to save questions as Blackboard files like TestGen.

-4. From the Settings tab for your course choose Question bank and then Import.
-Make sure you use the Moodle XML format.
-You may also need to set Stop on error to No.
+3. From the Settings tab for your course choose Question bank and then Import.
+Make sure you use the Blackboard format.

 Course Test Manager